-Marijuana.ca offers Canadians helpful and reliable information and resources about marijuana, its therapeutic potential to treat various ailments, testimonials, studies, and how Canadians can access medical marijuana through the legal MMPR system in Canada.
+Marijuana.Ca offers Canadians helpful and reliable information and resources about marijuana, its therapeutic potential to treat various ailments, testimonials, studies, and how Canadians can access medical marijuana through the legal medical marijuana system in Canada.

 The marijuana plant has been used for thousands of years to treat various ailments in ancient China, India and Greece.
 More recently, there has been a torrent of interest in this complex plant that has garnered the attention of researchers, health practitioners and patients in North America.

 In Canada, patients have a constitutional right to access marijuana for medical purposes.
 On August 24, 2016, Health Canada released the new Access to Cannabis for Medical Purposes Regulations (ACMPR), which are now in effect.
 There are some significant changes/amendments made to the previous Marihuana for Medical Purposes Regulations (MMPR).
 The finer details and analysis of the ACMPR will following in the coming weeks.
 For now we have listed some the most notable changes to the repealed MMPR.
 Click here for a broad synopsis of the ACMPR.

 Under the ACMPR, Canadians who have been authorized by their health care practitioner to access cannabis for medical purposes will be able to produce a limited amount of cannabis for their own medical purposes, or designate someone to produce it for them.
 They will also continue to have the option of purchasing safe, quality-controlled cannabis from one of the many producers licensed by Health Canada.

 Individuals wishing to produce a limited amount of cannabis for their own medical purposes, or to designate someone to produce it for them, will need to obtain authorization from their health care practitioner and register with Health Canada.
 Additional information on how to register and legally purchase starting materials will be available on Health Canada's website on August 24.